globalgov/manystates/README.md

 ## Included functions

-In addition to the datasets, the package also includes a number of functions that help you work with state data. `code_states()` is a particularly useful function that helps you identify states or state-like entities when referenced within text data.
+In addition to the datasets, the package also includes two main functions that help you work with state data.

+### code_states()

+`code_states()` is useful for identifying states or state-like entities within text data.
 By default it will identify the first state mentioned in each text, but it is possible to look for multiple states by setting the `max_count` argument to a value greater than 1.
 By default, the function will return ISO 3166 alpha-3 codes, but it is possible to return a standardised state name instead.

 ``` r
 manystates::code_states(c("This was done in the United Kingdom",